bloombloombloom/Bloom/src/TargetController/README.md

 **NOTE:** Components within Bloom do not typically concern themselves with the TargetController command-response mechanism.
-Instead, they use the `TargetControllerConsole` class, which encapsulates the command-response mechanism and provides a simplified means for other components to interact with the connected hardware.
+Instead, they use the `TargetControllerConsole` class, which encapsulates the command-response mechanism and provides a simplified means for interaction with the connected hardware.
 For more, see [The TargetControllerConsole class](#the-targetcontrollerconsole-class) section below.

 Commands can be sent to the TargetController via the [`Bloom::TargetController::CommandManager`](./CommandManager.hpp)